 Can I start the course after the day the course begins?

 Yes, you can start the course after the start date, though you will need to complete it before the closing date of that session.
 If you think you won’t have enough time to complete the current course, please enrol for the next available course instead.

 Anyone who wants a better understanding of the UK TV marketplace but in particular new starters in the business, people moving from a different area into the world of TV or more senior people looking for a refresher about the TV industry.

 How long is each module?

-The modules vary in length.
+The modules vary in length, with each module made up of a number of chapters.
 In total, all six modules add up to approximately 13 hours of video to watch.
 You can learn at your own pace and complete the modules in your own time frame.
 The timings for the current course are as follows:

 1. All about viewing (1hr)

 Can I do the modules in any order?

 No. You must complete Module One before you move onto Module Two and so on.

 How much does it cost to do the course?